WinterBlazer/stkey/README.md

 # stkey
-stkey - A Stealthy KeyLogger written in C++
+stkey - A Stealthy KeyLogger written in C++ (Disguised as smss.exe)